win21H2/win21H2/README.md

 ## About me

-Hi there!
-I'm Mark, a high school student mainly focused on electrical engineering (and starting to learn about quantum mechanics and computations).
+Howdy!
+I'm Mark, a high school student mainly focused on hadrware design engineering with the development of tau-w and tau-i (and starting to learn about quantum mechanics and computations).

 ## Groups
 - Internet-time-service (ITS @ NIST)<br>